SohamRatnaparkhi/blogx/README.md

 # blogx-backend-go

-Microservice based backend for a micro-blogging platform.
+Microservice based backend and Next.js frontend for a micro-blogging platform.

 It offers four distinct API services that collectively enable various functionalities: